 As sweets specialties there is Mangulo: a paste of bananas and peanuts and Kaparak: a paste of maize and peanuts.

-Drinking water in PET bottles is available in larger towns.
-Things offered in PET bottles with yellow colour are either gasoline or hard liquor – called Peci, self-distilled from Lontar Palm juice.
+Drinking water in PET bottles is available in major cities.
+Things offered in blue or green coloured PET bottles: is fuel or diesel; clear or pink: is a vegetable oil; white or yellowish: is an alcohol distilled from Lontar palm juice, called Peci.
 You get Peci in different distillation degrees from 20 up to more than 40%.
 Beer (from Bali) is only available in large bottles - bottle deposit is unknown.
 In areas where Lontar palm trees grow, you often get fresh Lontar palm juice.
 It tastes refreshing and more like fruit than coconut milk.
 After a few hours it ferments and tastes like a creamy wine and is very effective…

 In the streets of Sumba towns you feel like in a giant open-air construction market, combined with a stock of spare parts for motorcycles.
 There are only very few shops which attract tourists.